RagtagOpen/cta-aggregator-docs/source/includes/_locations.md

 # Locations

+A Location resource is a sub-resource related to an Event.
+Each Event has one Location.
-A location resource contains the following attributes
+A location resource contains the following attributes.

 Name    | Type | Description
 --------- |  ----------- |  -----------